-The maximum period of post-natal leave available in New Zealand is 12 months but some of this is unpaid.
-Leave is paid at an earnings-related rate for only 18 weeks.
-There is an entitlement to ECEC from three years of age, though only for part-time nursery education (for a maximum of six hours attendance a day and 20 hours a week).
-So there is a two-year gap between the end of leave and an ECEC entitlement, and a gap of over two and a half years between the end of paid leave and an ECEC entitlement (reducing to two and a half years from 1 July 2020 when paid Parental leave is increased to 26 weeks).
-Levels of attendance at formal services for children under and over three years are above the average for the countries included in this review and for OECD countries.
+The maximum period of post-natal leave available in New Zealand is 12 months, but some of this is unpaid.
+Leave is paid at an earnings-related rate for only 22 weeks.
+There is an entitlement to ECEC from three years of age, though only for part-time nursery education (for a maximum of six hours' attendance per day and 20 hours per week).
+So, there is a two-year gap between the end of leave and an ECEC entitlement, and a gap of over two and a half years between the end of paid leave and an ECEC entitlement (reducing to two and a half years from 1 July 2020, when paid Parental leave is increased to 26 weeks).
+Levels of attendance at formal services for children both under and over three years of age are above the average for both the countries included in this review and for OECD countries.
 For actual attendance levels, see 'relationship between leave and ECEC entitlements' on cross-country comparisons page.